-- An inventory (to "vegetation type" level) of the vegetation on the project site, described in accordance with the Ecological Land Classification System, including a species list - Identification of existing tree and other vegetation protection measures - Preparation of a Tree Protection Plan by a qualified arborist or approved tree professional retained by WT or other responsible party working in consultation with City of Toronto Urban Forestry Services where required by City of Toronto by-laws.
-Each construction project will have its own unique requirements for tree protection depending on the type and size of trees located at or near the site.
-Tier 2 designation under the Toronto Green Standard requires that any trees with a diameter greater than 15 cm measured at 1.4 m above ground level be retained throughout the construction and development period.

-- Identification of areas of the site that are to be maintained or returned to a natural selfsustaining vegetated state as well as those that are to be converted to a non-vegetated surface, i.e., buildings, roads, parking areas, lined ponds.
-The Toronto Green Standard requires the retention and reuse of all uncontaminated on-site soil in areas not covered by buildings or hard surfaces.
-Where this cannot be achieved, the soil should be replaced with soil of equal or better quality to encourage revegetation and minimize future erosion potential. - Proposed treatment and buffers from development for areas where site alteration is prohibited and for intermittent stream channels and treatment of drainage swales that results in free-to-grow, low-maintenance management - Temporary designated storage locations for vegetative debris and mitigation of impacts to watercourses and soil erosion, and - Preparation of an Integrated Pesticide Management Plan (IPM) in accordance with Landscape Ontario IPM practice requirements, as warranted by site conditions.
+- An inventory (to "vegetation type" level) of the vegetation on the project site, described in accordance with the Ecological Land Classification System, including a species list; - Identification of existing tree and other vegetation protection measures; - Preparation of a Tree Protection Plan by a qualified arborist or approved tree professional retained by the construction manager and / or contractor working in consultation with City of Toronto Urban Forestry Services where required by City of Toronto by-laws.
+Each construction project will have its own unique requirements for tree protection depending on the type and size of trees located at or near the site; - The Toronto Green Standard requires that trees 30 cm or more DBH (diameter at breast height) are retained in accordance with the City of Toronto Private Tree Protection Bylaw.
+Where applicable, trees of all diameters adjacent to City of Toronto streets and roadways and City-owned Parkland must be retained and protected in accordance with the Trees on City Streets and Parkland Bylaws; - Identification of areas of the site that are to be maintained or returned to a natural selfsustaining vegetated state as well as those that are to be converted to a non-vegetated surface, i.e., buildings, roads, parking areas, lined ponds.
+The Toronto Green Standard requires the retention and reuse of all uncontaminated on-site soil in areas not covered by the building, parking footprint or hard surfaces.
+Where this cannot be achieved, the soil should be replaced with soil of equal or better quality to encourage revegetation and minimize future erosion potential; - Proposed treatment and buffers from development for areas where site alteration is prohibited and for intermittent stream channels and treatment of drainage swales that results in free-to-grow, low-maintenance management; - Temporary designated storage locations for vegetative debris and mitigation of impacts to watercourses and soil erosion; and - Preparation of an Integrated Pesticide Management Plan (IPM) in accordance with Landscape Ontario IPM practice requirements, as warranted by site conditions.
 The IPM may include watering regimens, biocide and fertilizer applications and controls/restrictions, including targets for reducing water, biocide and fertilizer use.

-For general weed prevention practices and invasive species control, construction contractors are to ensure that:
+For general weed prevention practices and invasive species control, the construction manager and / or contractor is to ensure that:

-- Seeds and straw material are certified as weed-free, and - Areas of noxious weeds are identified and treated, as determined by an ecological specialist prior to the start of project-related activities.
+- Seeds and straw material are certified as weed-free; and - Areas of noxious weeds are identified and treated, as determined by an ecological specialist prior to the start of project-related activities.

 If projects are located near extremely sensitive or protected areas, added prevention practices, such as equipment inspections and cleaning may be required.
-To comply with LEED[®] Reduced Site Disturbance, the following specific requirements must be incorporated into the project specifications:
+To comply with LEED® NC,

+Sustainable Sites Credit 5.1 (Site Development: Protect or Restore Habitat), the following specific requirements must be incorporated into the project specifications:

-- For greenfield sites, limit site disturbance including earthwork and clearing of vegetation to 12 meters beyond the building perimeter, 1.5 meters beyond primary roadway curbs, walkways, and main utility branch trenches, and 7.5 metres beyond constructed areas with permeable surfaces (such as pervious paving areas, stormwater detention facilities and playing fields) that require additional staging areas in order to limit compaction in the constructed area, and - For previously developed sites, restore a minimum of 50% of the site area (excluding the building footprint) by replacing impervious surfaces with native or adapted vegetation.
+- For greenfield sites, limit site disturbance including earthwork and clearing of vegetation to: - 12 metres beyond the building perimeter; - 3 metres beyond surface walkways, patios, surface parking and utilities less than 300 mm in diameter; - 4.5 metres beyond primary roadway curbs and main utility branch trenches; and - 7.5 metres beyond constructed areas with permeable surfaces (such as pervious paving areas, stormwater detention facilities and playing fields) that require additional staging areas in order to limit compaction in the constructed area - For previously developed sites, restore or protect a minimum 50% of the site area (excluding the building footprint) or 20% of the total site area (including building footprint), whichever is greater, with native or adapted vegetation.
+The project team may work together to meet this requirement through a combination of site restoration and vegetated roof surface area.